 What can I do to lower my energy bill in the winter?

-- Adjust your programmable thermostat to 68 degrees when you’re home and to 65 degrees or lower when you’re asleep or out of the house.
-You can save around 3% on heating costs for each degree you lower your temperature.
+- Adjust your programmable thermostat to warmer when you’re home and lower when you’re asleep or out of the house.
+You can save around 3% on heating costs annually for each degree you lower your temperature.

 - Add caulking or weatherstripping around doors and windows.
 You can save up to 10% on your annual energy bills by sealing air leaks and adding insulation.